Too Hot To Handle: How to Prepare For Heat-Related Emergencies this Summer

 Too Hot to Handle: Preparing for Heat-Related Emergencies

 That way, your house is cool and comfortable—the perfect escape from the summer heat.
-This guide will help you respond to any heat-related conditions, too.
+This guide will help you respond to any heart-related conditions, too.

 Now you know exactly what to do when those temperatures start to spike.
 With this guide, you’re prepared and equipped to handle any heat-related emergencies.